Zookeeper hospitalized after tiger attack at Topeka Zoo

 "The male Sumatran tiger, Sanjiv, simply reacted the way that is normal for a tiger to do," Zoo Director Brendan Wiley said in a statement.
 "There is absolutely no consideration of euthanizing the tiger."

-The injured keeper was "alert and awake" when she was transported by medical responders and is currently in stable condition at an area hospital, she said.
+The injured keeper was "alert and awake" when she was transported by medical responders.

 The city said in a later statement that the incident occurred at around 9:15 a.m. when "a Zoo Keeper found herself in the same outdoor space with a seven year old Sumatran tiger."